arpanghosh8453/public-linux-config/README.md

  -   [Rclone](https://github.com/rclone/rclone) : sync files and directories to and from different cloud storage providers

  -   [Nfty](https://github.com/dschep/ntfy) : A utility for sending push notifications to phone or desktop on demand and when commands finish

+ -   [Pdd](https://github.com/jarun/pdd) : Calculates date and time difference.
+Also works as a timer and stopwatch.
+Can be installed directly with apt package manager